david-yost/BookNotes/the-emotionally-intelligent-manager.md

 #### by David R. Caruso and Peter Salovey

+## Part 1 : Learn About the World of Emotional Intelligence

 ### Chapter 1 - Emotions And Resoning At Work

 TODO: fill out the rest of chapter 1 notes